floraxhuang/Dating-Recommendation-System/part 1/readme.md

 **notebooks/matrix factorization.ipynb** : Contains a notebook exploring matrix factorization for the project

-**notebooks/E4571_HW2_Neighborhood-based models.ipynb** : Contains a notebook exploring neighborhood-based CF for the project and the HTML file is the final output
+**notebooks/Neighborhood-based Collaborative Filtering.ipynb** : Contains a notebook exploring neighborhood-based CF for the project and the HTML file is the final output

-**notebooks/Data Exploration.html** : Contains a notebook exploring the features of the data used for the project
+**notebooks/Data Exploration.pdf** : Contains a notebook exploring the features of the data used for the project

-The results are documented in **HW2_Report.pdf**
+The results are documented in **Report.pdf**